 Shawn Moore, Executive Director and Founder

 Shawn is a 14-year veteran with the Kansas City, Missouri Police department.
-She is the 2017-2018 Dole Caregiver Fellow of the Elizabeth Dole Foundation for the state of Missouri.
-Since May of 2013 Shawn has been the caregiver of a wounded warrior and has dedicated her life to the study of PTSD and the effects it has on the family.
-Shawn has earned her Bachelor degree in Social Psychology and is working on her Master’s degree in social work.
-Her internship is at the Center for Trauma Informed Innovation at Truman Behavioral Health were she was awarded with the Field Education Student of the Year for 2018-19 with Park University.
+She is a Missouri Dole Caregiver Fellow alumna for the Elizabeth Dole Foundation.
+Since May of 2013 Shawn has been a caregiver for her husband who is a 23-year Army veteran.
+She has a passion for supporting and advocating for military and veteran family caregivers.
+Shawn has earned her Bachelor degree in Social Psychology and is in her last year of her Master’s degree in social work.
+She was awarded the Field Education Student of the Year for 2018-19 with Park University.
+Shawn is the President of the Phi Alpha Rho Epsilon Honor Society at Park University.
 She is a certified Peer Mentor and Facilitator with the Red Cross Military and Veteran Caregiver Network.
 She is also a Peer Mentor with the VA Caregiver Program.
-Shawn is an advocate for all caregivers and openly shares her story with the community.
-She was chosen as one of the Caregiver Visionary winners for Caregiving.com and will be presented the award at the 2019 National Convention in Chicago.
-She is also one of the presenters for the conference.
-Shawn is also a facilitator for the Compassion Without Fatigue workshop and QPR Gatekeeper Suicide Prevention training.
+She was chosen as a Caregiver Visionary winner for Caregiving.com and will be presented the award at the 2019 National Convention in Chicago.
+Shawn openly shares her caregiver story throughout the United States in hopes that all family caregivers will be recognized for the work they do to take care of our wounded veterans.
 Shawn has four daughters, two step-sons, and 4 grandchildren.
 She enjoys reading and traveling.

 Dr. Rachel Moyers PhD, Program Director